GABA for HGH – Does GABA Supplement Increase Growth Hormone?

 The research

-Evidence that GABA when taken orally as a supplement increases HGH by 500% (six times) was found in two studies published about 30 years ago.
-1 2
+Evidence that GABA when taken orally as a supplement increases HGH has been consistently demonstrated in multiple clinical studies.

-Thus, we can conclude that supplementation increases HGH production by 4-6 times, but this is not always sufficient to improve bodybuilding performance.
-When GH injections are administered to athletes, their concentration in plasma increases dozens of times and in this case, there is a pronounced response of the body.
+Thus, we can conclude that supplementation increases HGH production by 4-6 times, but this is not always sufficient to improve bodybuilding performance significantly.
+When GH injections are administered to athletes, their concentration in plasma increases dramatically and in this case, there is a pronounced response of the body.

 The right GABA dosage for HGH